nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-6-1 v1-6-0

-NCSDK-10196: DFU fails for some configurations with the quick session resume feature enabled Enabling :kconfig:`CONFIG_PELION_QUICK_SESSION_RESUME` together with the OpenThread network backend leads to the quick session resume failure during the DFU packet exchange.
+NCSDK-10196: DFU fails for some configurations with the quick session resume feature enabled Enabling :kconfig:option:`CONFIG_PELION_QUICK_SESSION_RESUME` together with the OpenThread network backend leads to the quick session resume failure during the DFU packet exchange.
   This is valid for the :ref:`nRF52840 DK <ug_nrf52>` and the :ref:`nRF5340 DK <ug_nrf5340>`.

   **Workaround:** Use the quick session resume feature only for configurations with the cellular network backend.